Eugène Terre'Blanche: In popular culture

 In Harry Turtledove's 1992 science fiction novel The Guns of the South, Eugene Terre'Blanche is fictionalised as the minor character Eugen Blankaard, whose name is a literal Afrikaans translation.
 This character, a historian of AWB, does not appear directly, but his writings are read by other characters.
 A poster of Terre'Blanche appears in the 1992 Australian drama Romper Stomper, about a neo-Nazi group in suburban Melbourne.

 Terre'Blanche is the subject of two Nick Broomfield documentaries: The Leader, His Driver, and the Driver's Wife and His Big White Self.

-Louis Theroux interviewed Terre'Blanche in 2000 as part of his Weird Weekends documentary on the Boer.
+Louis Theroux interviewed Terre'Blanche in 2000 as part of his Weird Weekends documentary on the Boers.